benaepli/raft/docs/pages/design.md

 callback.
 Then, we examine the entry's `requestID` corresponding to its client.
-If the client's `requestID` is greater than the stored `requestID`, then we update our stored `requestID` to the request's and proceed with the provided callback.
+If the client's `requestID` is greater than the stored `requestID`, then we update our stored `requestID` to the request's and proceed with the provided callbacks with a false duplication flag.
-Otherwise, the log entry is ignored.
+Otherwise, the callbacks are invoked with the duplicate flag.
 We also provide a `clearClient` function that erases the stored information for a client.

 The map of stored clients and requests must be included into snapshots (hence why we intercept snapshot requests).